Four Practices & Rituals for Better Time Off

 If your goal is to be present and enjoy your time away from work, there are a few steps that you can implement to keep distractions at bay.
 Here are some of our favorite tips to stay connected and in the moment.

-1. Turn off notifications - Remove your device’s pesky “blings”, they take you out of what’s happening right now.
-Turn your device off, turn it to silent, or turn off do not disturb.
+- Turn off notifications - Remove your device’s pesky “pings”, they take you out of what’s happening right now.
+Turn your device off, turn it to silent, or turn on do not disturb.

-2. Log out of anything you don’t want to spend quality time with - Turn off automatic email refresh for your work email, log out of news websites, social media, or whatever else you tend to get distracted by.
+- Log out of anything you don’t want to spend quality time with - Turn off automatic email refresh for your work email, log out of news websites, social media, or whatever else you tend to get distracted by.
+Enjoy the peace and quiet.

 Ritual #1 - Practice being intentional

 Our workdays are not the only place we can become reactive to the world around us.
 It can happen during our time off as well.
-Practice being intentional by starting off each day by setting an intention for what you’d like to experience and how you’d like to feel.
+Practice being intentional by starting off each of your days off by setting an intention for what you’d like to experience and how you’d like to feel.
 The ritual of setting an intention can help us stay aware and conscious of the ways in which we are (or are not) aligning to our intent.
 Examples of an intention are:

 Ritual #2 - Practice gratitude